liangwang0734/xenon/README.md

-## MIRROR: A Matrix-based dIspeRsion Relation sOlveR for plasma physics
+## XEON: A matriX-based dispErsion relAtion solver for plasma physics

 This is a collection of matrix-based plasma dispersion relation (DR) solvers written in Python.
 The algorithms are extended from [[1]] and [[2]] with a few changes.
 Currently, the electromagnetic (EM) kinetic DR solver has not been implemented.